CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Analysis

 \subsection{Domain Relevance and General Retention}

 In Eq.~\eqref{eq:wR}, $\beta$ balances visual and textual similarities when computing $w_{\mathrm R}(z)$.
-As shown in Fig.~\ref{fig:eval_alpha_beta_ablation}(C), varying $\beta\in\{0,0.25,0.5,0.75,1\}$ reveals a clear adaptation–retention trade-off: Medical CLS peaks at $\beta{=}0.5$ (27.03), improving by 2.01–1.21 points over the unimodal extremes ($\beta{=}0$: 25.02; $\beta{=}1$: 25.04).
+As shown in Fig.~\ref{fig:eval_alpha_beta_ablation}(C), varying $\beta$ reveals a clear adaptation-retention trade-off: Medical CLS peaks at $\beta{=}0.5$ (27.03), improving by 2.01-1.21 points over the unimodal extremes ($\beta{=}0$: 25.02; $\beta{=}1$: 25.04).
 In contrast, General CLS is flattish (48.59$\rightarrow$47.88 across settings; total spread $0.71$), with the best retention at the extremes ($\beta{=}0$: 48.59; $\beta{=}1$: 48.43) and the largest dip at $\beta{=}0.5$ (47.88).
 This U-shaped retention pattern indicates that balanced relevance sharpens specialization to the medical target, whereas unimodal weighting selects more generic samples that better preserve general-domain ability.
 A slight skew toward text ($\beta{=}0.75$) offers a good compromis: 26.01 on Medical (within 1.02 of the best) with near-top 48.48 on General, which is consistent with our end-point geometry ablation where text signals are more informative (Sec.~\ref{sec:geometry}).
 Finally, the overall narrow range in General CLS ($\le$0.71) aligns with the bounded-drift property of $w_{\mathrm R}$, which limits deviation from the base alignment distribution.
-We adopt $\beta{=}0.5$ for maximal target-domain gains and recommend $\beta \approx0.75$ when general retention is a priority.
+We adopt $\beta{=}0.5$ for maximal target-domain gains.